-a) Up to £100,000, between any one budget head to another for which they are responsible during the financial year with written approval of the Chief Finance Officer up to a maximum of five such moves in any budget year.
+- b) Up to £100,000, between any one budget head to another for which they are responsible during the financial year with written approval of the Chief Finance Officer. - c) In total, up to a total of 5% of the directorate budget for which they are responsible in any one financial year.